fadado/jqt/docs/content/template.md

 updated: "2016-08-13T07:48:26Z"
 ---
 <%include "macros.m">&
-<%include "LINKS.md">&
+<%include "LINKS.MD">&

 ## General operation

 _jqt_ will transform your template into a [_jq_][JQ]  script, but before that [GPP][GPP] is used to preprocess them.
-The generated script will be combined with the document and metadata inputs in the render stage to produce the final HTML document.
+The generated script will be combined with the document and data inputs in the render stage to produce the final HTML document.
 This is described on the top of this diagram:

-<%include "FLOW.md">
+<%include "FLOW.MD">

 When invoking `jqt` you can use the following options to modify template
 rendering: